Sami Whitcomb

 Early Life and Background

-Samantha Whitcomb was born and raised in Ventura, California.
-She played soccer as a child before taking up basketball at age 12.
-Her parents divorced when she was young, and through basketball, she maintained a close relationship with her father despite spending less time together.
-Whitcomb attended Buena High School in Ventura, where she was a four-year letterwinner and one-year team captain for the basketball team.
-She won numerous awards during her time at Buena, including the 2004–05 Co-County Player of the Year from the league coaches and the Ventura County Star’s 2005–06 Girls’ Basketball Player of the Year.
-As a senior in 2005–06, she averaged 17.3 points, 10.5 rebounds, and 3.6 steals per game.
-Whitcomb was also a two-time letterwinner in track and field during her sophomore and junior years, placing second in the league in shot put and first in the county for seeded throwers in 2005.
+Whitcomb attended Buena High School in Ventura, where she became a four-year letterwinner and a one-year captain of the basketball team.
+She won the 2004–05 Co-County Player of the Year award and was named the Ventura County Star’s Girls’ Basketball Player of the Year for 2005–06.
+As a senior, she averaged 17.3 points, 10.5 rebounds, and 3.6 steals per game, leading her team to three Channel League titles.
+She also competed in track and field during her sophomore and junior years, placing second in the league in shot put and first in the county for seeded throwers in 2005.

 Path to Basketball